Not Classified as Suicide

 My Best Friend killed herself.

-As I stood at the funeral, (being given the wrong time so I'd be late, since I was her Best Friend) while her daughter, (her worst enemy and assassin) was managing the event,
+I attended the funeral.
+I had been given the wrong time so I'd be late, since I was her Best Friend.
+Her daughter, (her worst enemy and my nemesis) was managing the event.

 I had no doubt that this was not death by natural causes, but I didn't say a word.

 I shed honest tears, but said nothing, and after the putrid ceremony,left.

 I let the days pass, saying nothing.
 But I know why and how my friend died.

 My best friend had married very young to an older man who could 'help her in life'.

 If he was capable of love she didn't receive it.
 Nor, did she give it.
 For her, love was an unopened flower.

 She had children, and invested herself in them, especially the daughter.